PetrPraveky/JavaMath/README.md

 ![plot](./img/complex/complex_beta_function_plot_1.png) ![plot](img/complex/complex_beta_function_plot_2.png)
 - **Eisenstein series** ("*src/lib/java/math/plotter/complex_function_plotter/fourier_series/eisenstein_plotter.java*") - Plotted with domain coloring with old settings.
 Plot of Eisenstein series with choosable value *k*.
 You can plot this with 3.7k, 14,4k or 58k points and this plot is made with 58k points.
 Warning - for more points it takes a huge amount of time.
 There are plots of G4 and G10. <br />
 ![plot](./img/complex/g4.png) ![plot](./img/complex/g10.png)
 - **Hurwitz zeta function** ("*src/lib/java/math/plotter/complex_function_plotter/complex_hurwitz_plotter.java*") - Can be plotted with new domain coloring (described at gamma function section).
 It takes a huge amount of time to plot, because it's computation is pretty hard.
-When I add here an image of this plot, it will be made with rather unprecise values, just that it will take less amount of time.
+When I add here an image of this plot, it will be made with rather unprecise values, it will take less amount of time.
 - **Trigamma function** ("*src/lib/java/math/plotter/complex_function_plotter/complex_trigamma_plotter.java*") - Plotted with domain coloring mencioned above.
 Image below is plotted with something about 90k points. <br />
 ![plot](./img/complex/complex_trigamma_plot.png)
 ### **Trigonometric functions**